celador/ForceCode/README.md

 ### Options

-* username: The username for the org you want to connect to.
-* url: This is the login url for Salesforce.
-It's either login.salesforce.com for Developer and Professional editions or test.salesforce.com for sandboxes.
-* checkForFileChanges: This option, when set to true, will allow ForceCode to check for file changes against the server on startup of ForceCode.
-* autoCompile: When a supported file is saved \(works with VSCode's autosave feature\) the file is saved/compiled on the server.
-Otherwise, use `cmd + opt + s` to save the file to the server.
 * apiVersion: This is the default api version that all your files will be saved with.
 If this is not set, this will default to the version of the org in use.
 ForceCode will not change the version of an existing file.
 This is also the version used for package retrieval and deploy.
+* autoCompile: When a supported file is saved \(works with VSCode's autosave feature\) the file is saved/compiled on the server.
+Otherwise, use `cmd + opt + s` to save the file to the server.
 * autoRefresh: If autoCompile is on, and you're working in a resource-bundles folder, the staticResource will automatically compile and deploy to your org.
 If autoRefresh is on \(and you're working on a Mac\), the currently active tab in Google Chrome Canary \(or your configured browser\) will be refreshed.
 This provides a simple browsersync-like experience without the overhead of browsersync
 * browser: Define which browser you want to reload when the static resource refreshes \(this only works with Macs at the moment\)
+* checkForFileChanges: This option, when set to true, will allow ForceCode to check for file changes against the server on startup of ForceCode.
 * debugFilter: A regular expression used to match a line for display.
 The default is to show debug and error lines, so you can filter out the log noise.
 * debugOnly: When executing anonymous, we can either show all the output or only the debug lines.
 This makes it easier to debug your code.
 Turn if on for the important stuff, and turn it off to get all the detail.
+* deployOptions: Deploy your package based on your configured deploy options and the package.xml in your src folder.
+  * checkOnly:       Validation only deploy.
+Don't actually deploy your code, just make sure it all compiles as a package.
+This will generate a `.validationId` file.
+  * ignoreWarnings:  Indicates whether a warning should allow a deployment to complete successfully \(true\) or not \(false\).
+  * rollbackOnError: Indicates whether any failure causes a complete rollback \(true\) or not \(false\)
+  * testLevel:       Specifies which tests are run as part of a deployment Options are: NoTestRun / RunSpecifiedTests / RunLocalTests / RunAllTestsInOrg
+  * runTests:        A list of Apex tests to run during deployment \(commma separated list\)
+* overwritePackageXML: if set to true, will overwrite package.xml file upon opening or retrieving files
 * poll: When compiling, this is the interval \(in milliseconds\) at which we poll the server for status updates.
 This is only applicable to Classes, Pages, Triggers, and Components.
 * pollTimeout: When retrieving packages, or other long running tasks, this is the maximum amount of time \(in seconds\) it will wait before the process times out.
 If you're having trouble retrieving your package, try increasing this number.
 Default is 600 \(10 minutes\).
 * prefix: This is the namespce prefix defined in your package settings for your org.
 Set this if you have a namespaced org.
 Otherwise ForceCode will attempt to infer a prefix from your Salesforce Org.
 If you have a namespaced org and do not set this setting, you may have problems, especially if working on an out of date Org.
 This should be automatic as of Salesforce 38
+* revealTestedClass: When set to true, this will reveal the class (In the code coverage view) that received the highest amount of coverage from running a test.
+I say this because if you don't have the tested class in your src folder then it will show the next highest covered class in your project.
+If none are found then it won't be revealed.
+* showFilesOnOpen: If set to true, will open files in the editor when opened from Salesforce
+* showFilesOnOpenMax: The maximum number of files to open in the editor.
+More than 3 usually causes problems or doesn't work.
 * showTestCoverage: This flag determines if Apex code coverage highlighting should be shown or hidden in the editor.
 This can be toggled for the open editor by clicking the colorful icon in the editor bar.
 * showTestLog: This flag determines if the Log file for the last test run should show up after the tests are complete.
 This is nice for debugging tests.
 Use this in conjunction with the other debug flags to keep your output tidy.
-* showFilesOnOpen: If set to true, will open files in the editor when opened from Salesforce
-* showFilesOnOpenMax: The maximum number of files to open in the editor.
-More than 3 usually causes problems.
+The log file will only show if it's not empty (Because of filtering).
 * spaDist: When working with SPAs we usually have a "distribution" folder where we build our files to.
 If this string is set, and a SPA is bundled and deployed, this folder will be used as the distribution folder, otherwise the spa project will be deployed.
-* src: This is the src folder that contains your project files.
-Normally this is not needed, but if you want to have a non-standard folder structure, you can designate an arbitrary folder as your Salesforce metadata directory.
-* deployOptions: Deploy your package based on your configured deploy options and the package.xml in your src folder.
-  * checkOnly:       Validation only deploy.
-Don't actually deploy your code, just make sure it all compiles as a package.
-This will generate a `.validationId` file.
-  * ignoreWarnings:  Indicates whether a warning should allow a deployment to complete successfully \(true\) or not \(false\).
-  * rollbackOnError: Indicates whether any failure causes a complete rollback \(true\) or not \(false\)
-  * testLevel:       Specifies which tests are run as part of a deployment Options are: NoTestRun / RunSpecifiedTests / RunLocalTests / RunAllTestsInOrg
-  * runTests:        A list of Apex tests to run during deployment \(commma separated list\)
-  * verbose:         Output execution detail log to a `DeployStatistics.log` file
-* overwritePackageXML: if set to true, will overwrite package.xml file upon opening or retrieving files
+* src: DO NOT TOUCH THIS, IT'S SO THAT FORCECODE CAN LOG INTO THE LAST ORG YOU USED
+* srcDefault: This acts like the old src option did, basically if you have this defined then any org not in the next option (srcs) will default to saving in this location.
+* srcs: This allows you to define a seperate location for each org to store the files.
+The format is as follows:
+  * "myusername@bob.com" {                      // The username for this org
+      "src": "my/src/folder",                   // The relative folder location you want files stored to "url": "https://test.salesforce.com"      // The login url for the org (test or login) }
+* username: DO NOT TOUCH THIS, IT'S SO THAT FORCECODE CAN LOG INTO THE LAST ORG YOU USED
+* url: DO NOT TOUCH THIS, IT'S SO THAT FORCECODE CAN LOG INTO THE LAST ORG YOU USED

 There's also one special configuration option that's not included in the force.json, but rather in your vscode settings.json file.
 This reasoning for separating the files is for portability reasons; to make it easier to share this configuration with others and yourself across projects.
 If you open up your settings.json file, or go to Code &gt; Preferences &gt; Workspace Settings and create a new preference, starting with `force` you should see the filesExclude preference.